ngomy2601/AI-practice-4/Readme.md

 ---
-title: Find and fix bugs by using PoE
+title: Practice 4
 ---
- # Guidance
+ # Guidance of exercise 1: Find bugs and fix them by using Poe

  Hi students,